We unlock the mysteries behind the weird and wonderful traditions of Halloween...

 10 fun facts you never knew about Halloween

-1. Pumpkins seem to be eye-wateringly expensive here in Singapore, so we already swapped that tradition out for pineapple Jack O’Lanterns way back.
+Pumpkins are eye-wateringly expensive here in Singapore.
 But the first lanterns were actually made from turnips, potatoes or beetroots!
 All thanks to a fellow named Stingy Jack who didn’t like to part with his coin and had a thing for playing tricks, including on the Devil himself.
 But the Devil got his vengeance when Stingy Jack was thrown from the gates of heaven upon his death, and the Devil wouldn’t let him into hell either.
 Instead, he threw Jack an ember from hell to light Jack’s way, and as Jack had a turnip with him (handily), he hollowed it out and placed the ember inside.
 From then until now Stingy Jack roams the earth with no resting place, lighting his way with his Jack O’Lantern.
 Irish immigrants began using pumpkins when they discovered them in America, and quickly realised they were bigger and easier to carve than turnips or spuds.
-And clearly not as expensive as they are here.
+And clearly not as expensive as they are here…

-6. Probably best to dust for cobwebs before Halloween: if you see a spider on this night it is most likely the spirit of a dead loved one come to watch over you.
+Probably best to dust for cobwebs before Halloween.
+If you see a spider on this night, it is most likely the spirit of a dead loved one come to watch over you.

-8. We’ve already compiled our list of scary but not too scary movies for Halloween with the kids, but who among us has been outright terrified by the original 1978 Halloween movie?
+We’ve already compiled our list of scary but not too scary movies for Halloween with the kids.
+But who among us has been outright terrified by the original 1978 Halloween movie?
 Apparently its budget was even more frightening than the film: just US$325,000!
 Savings were made wherever they could be made, and that iconic mask Michael Meyers wears is actually a mask originally used by William Shatner in Star Trek!

-10. Bagging your treats never used to be so easy.
+Bagging Halloween treats never used to be so easy.
 The inspiration for modern trick or treating is believed to have come from the European tradition of ‘mumming’.
-If you wanted your goodies you would be expected to wear a costume, play songs and dance in return for treats.
+If you wanted your goodies you would be expected to wear a costume, play songs and dance in return for treats!

 So there you have it!
 You can now officially claim to know all there is to know about Halloween.